 - Course Credit Exclusions (CCEs) are courses offered at York and the host that are similar enough in content that both may not be taken for degree credit.
 A course substitute can replace a specified York course/degree requirement.
 A course substitute can be a CCE but a CCE is not always a course substitute.

-- Generic results of “Pass” or “Credit Achieved” at the host will not be accepted for transfer credit to your York degree.
+- Minimum grade requirement: Generic results of “Pass” or “Credit Achieved” at the host will not be accepted for transfer credit to your York degree.
 A minimum of 60 per cent or equivalent is required for credit.

 - Transfer credit will be assessed based on the course work/requirements including in-class hours completed at the host institution and not on the course work/requirements of the York course credit exclusion or substitute.
 Check the ONtransfer database for potential course equivalencies.